IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 ### Update your assistant with the new BYOS search instance

-45. Configure your assistant with the route recorded in previous step.
+45. Configure your assistant with the route recorded in the previous step.

     First, append the string **/v1/query** to complete the URL endpoint.
-The URL should look similar to the following:
+The URL should look similar to:

     **https://wxa4z-opensearch-wrapper-wxa4z-byos.apps.672b79320c7a71b728e523b4.ocp.techzone.ibm.com/v1/query**

     Note, the above URL will not work for you.
-You must use the value of your specific OpenSearch instance recorded in the previous step.
+Use the value of your specific OpenSearch instance that is recorded in the previous step.

     Next, you need to return to your assistant in the watsonx Orchestrate AI assistant builder and update the custom search integration URL.
-The steps to do this is illustrated in the animated gif below.
-You can revisit this step in the prior section [here](creatingAssistant-configuringConvoSearch.md#configureCustomSearchURL).
+The steps to update the URL are illustrated in the animated gif that follows.
+You can see the steps [here](creatingAssistant-configuringConvoSearch.md#configureCustomSearchURL).

     ???
 Tip "How to set the custom search integration URL."